UnixJunkie/SEED/docs/source/params.rst

 Parameter File Generator
 ========================

-The parameter file generator helps you in preparing the input parameter files for a SEED run (``seed.inp`` and ``seed.par``).
+The parameter file generator helps you preparing the input parameter files for a SEED run (``seed.inp`` and ``seed.par``).
 You can load a template with predefined default values, edit the user-specific information and save it.